michael-ww/miscellaneous/English.md

 1. Could you tell me a bit about yourself?
 Sure.
 First of all, It's my honor to have the oppotunity to participate in this interview.

-My name is XXX, English name is XXX.
+My name is XXX, you can also call me XXX.

 I graduated from Central South University majoring in measurement and control technology and instruments.

+After graduation, I have been engaged in software development.

 Over the years, I have been deeply involved in a variety of software projects across different industries.
 I have led teams to design and develop scalable, reliable and high-performance software systems.
 One of my key strengths is the ability to understand complex business requirements and translate them into technical solutions.